-Marley Lieberman LMFT #106520 is not accepting new clients at this time: Marley is a Marriage and Family Therapist who graduated from Alliant International University, San Diego’s Couple and Family Therapy program in 2015, and is the most recent addition to the Focus staff.
-At Focus she works primarily with partners of first responders in individual counseling, and with couples searching to heal and grow their relationship in the context of job stress and other life events.
+Marley Lieberman LMFT #106520 is not accepting new clients at this time: Marley is a Marriage and Family Therapist who graduated from Alliant International University, San Diego’s Couple and Family Therapy program in 2015.
+At Focus Marley works primarily with partners of first responders in individual counseling, and with couples searching to heal and grow their relationship in the context of job stress and other life events.
 She has enhanced her learning by participating in ride-alongs with police and fire, and by attending trainings geared towards trauma work.
 Prior to Focus, she worked in community mental health with an emphasis on challenges faced by young adults.
 She has experience providing individual, couples, and family therapy utilizing treatment frameworks from Acceptance and Commitment Therapy.
 Using this theoretical framework, she has assisted clients in changing their relationship with difficult thoughts and feelings in order to make life choices congruent with their values.
 Marley is also trained in EMDR by the EMDR International Association to treat trauma.
 She has provided counseling services to clients struggling with anxiety, depression, anger, trauma, relationship issues, chronic pain, and identity issues.

 Mark W. Marvin, Ph.D., Licensed Psychologist, has had extensive experience providing psychological services to various public safety agencies (law enforcement, fire service, emergency medical, and dispatch) since 1988.